So, just from the name, you can tell it is no surprise that they are notorious and famous for being quite aggressive towards other fish.

 This fish is a cool species.
 They are completely see-through, and they are as calm as a fish can be.
 Needless to say, they can be the perfect tank mates for your bettas.

 The Blue Gourami is closely related to the betta fish but they are not as aggressive.
-The similarity in their environment requirements and dietary habits make them perfect tank mates for your bettas.
+The similarity in their environmental requirements and dietary habits make them perfect tank mates for your bettas.

 Cory catfish are calm, small and white to dark gray in color.
 They appear as no threat to the betta fish.
 Betta fish and Cory Catfish can live together in the same tank harmoniously without any problem.